 Yes, I don't wish to change the dance world's use of the terms Lead and Follow, and some dancers take the opposite role, so saying men and women doesn't

 always apply.
-So I use the terms, but I want to clarify what I mean by following.
+So I use the terms, but I want to clarify what I mean by the terms.

-Perhaps this is a minor point, but I prefer the term follow to follower, because follower sounds more passive, and is thus farther from describing
+Perhaps this is a minor point, but I prefer the term Follow to follower, because follower sounds more passive, and is thus farther from accurately describing

 against those who still use the older terms leader and follower.
 I also prefer to capitalize Lead and Follow, to further differentiate the dance roles from the verbs.

 In the past, Western culture set a prototype of men in the Lead role and women in the Follow role, including hundreds of films and television shows, but the roles are not necessarily gender normative.

 The 21st Century has seen a marked increase in social dancers learning either or both roles, and discovering that both roles are equally wonderful.

 Leads, I probably don't need to state the obvious, but you must give your partner clear indications to interpret.
 Just as a language interpreter can't translate mumbling, dance